AWS Partner Network (APN) Blog

-Making Blockchains Interoperable and Agile with HCL CoTrust Platform and AWS
+Making Blockchains Interoperable and Agile with HCLTech’s CoTrust Platform and AWS

-By Shivendra Yadav, Product Lead, Digital & Analytics Services – HCL Technologies
+By Shivendra Yadav, Product Lead, Digital & Analytics Services – HCLTech

-By Vikram Sharma, Sr. Technical Architect, Digital & Analytics Services – HCL Technologies
+By Vikram Sharma, Sr. Technical Architect, Digital & Analytics Services – HCLTech

 By Abhishek Soni, Partner Solutions Architect at AWS